QuickBooks Blog

 Here are some of the benefits you’ll gain by writing an employee handbook:

-• Legal compliance: Operating with an employee handbook may reduce your legal liability.
+• More legal compliance: Operating with an employee handbook may reduce your legal liability.
 If you consistently follow the policies and procedures stated in the manual, each employee will be managed using the same set of rules.
 This can reduce your legal exposure if a worker takes legal action against you.

 The handbook should also explain the benefits you offer employees, which can be a powerful incentive to retain workers over time.
 A handbook helps your business comply with federal, state, and local laws and should provide a confidential system that workers can access if they believe a policy or law has been violated.